Jeffrey Epstein: Sex trafficking charges

 Epstein requested to be released on bond, offering to post $100 million with the condition that he would also submit to house arrest in his New York City mansion.
-US district judge Richard M. Berman denied the request on July 18, saying that Epstein posed a danger to the public and a serious flight risk to avoid prosecution.
-On August 29, 2019, 19 days after Epstein was found dead in his jail cell, the case against Epstein was closed by Judge Berman.
+U.S. district judge Richard M. Berman denied the request on July 18, saying that Epstein posed a danger to the public and a serious flight risk to avoid prosecution.
+Epstein legally was presumed innocent of all charged offenses until proven guilty, but he died before a trial could ever commence.
+On August 29, 2019, 19 days after Epstein was found dead in his jail cell, the charges were dismissed and the case against Epstein was closed by Judge Berman.
 Prosecutors stated they would continue an investigation for potential co-conspirators.

+Alleged Acosta comment

+On July 9, 2019, the Daily Beast published an article citing an anonymous former White House official, who alleged that during 2017, Alexander Acosta, the U.S. Attorney who had overseen Epstein's plea deal, had allegedly stated to interviewers of President Donald Trump's first transition team, "I was told Epstein 'belonged to intelligence' and to 'leave it alone, and that Epstein was "above his pay grade".
+This story has generated many theories about the connections between Epstein and intelligence organizations, built up and promoted by authors like Whitney Webb.
+Journalist Mark Hoffer says that this alleged comment from Acosta came from an anonymous source and has been denied by Acosta under oath.
+Also, according to Hoffer, "Additionally, none of the subjects of a DOJ investigation regarding Epstein's 2008 plea deal believed it to be the case that Epstein was an intelligence asset."

 Investigation in France

-On August 23, 2019, the prosecutor's office in Paris, France, opened a preliminary investigation into Epstein, after Yael Mellul wrote to the Paris prosecutor to report the international dimensions of the pedophile network involving Jeffrey Epstein, criticizing the slow pace of justice.
-He is being investigated for rape and sexual assault of minors under and over the age of 15, criminal association with a view to committing crimes, and association with criminals with a view to committing offenses.
-The prosecutors said that the goal of the investigation is to find possible crimes committed in France and elsewhere against French citizens.
-An associate of Epstein, modeling agent Jean-Luc Brunel, was arrested during this investigation, but was found dead in his jail cell in 2022.
+On August 23, 2019, the prosecutor's office in Paris, France, opened a preliminary investigation into Epstein, after Yael Mellul wrote to the Paris prosecutor to report of an alleged international pedophile network involving Epstein.
+The investigation aimed to identify potential victims of sexual assault under and over the age of 15, in France and elsewhere against French citizens.
+An associate of Epstein, modeling agent Jean-Luc Brunel, was arrested.
+Le Monde reported that eleven women accused Brunel of sexual assault in that case, which was closed after he died by suicide in Paris's La Santé Prison, in February 2022.

-Birthday book release

-In September 2025, the House Oversight Committee released a 2003 birthday album created for Epstein's 50th birthday, titled The First Fifty Years.
-The album contained letters and drawings from various associates.

-One letter in the collection was attributed to Donald Trump, though Trump has denied writing or signing it and his legal team has challenged its authenticity.
-Media coverage noted that the release drew renewed attention to Epstein's political and social connections.

-Personal life

-Epstein had high self-regard and rose to his peak because he was skilled at human relations: "I saw lots of people doing lots of hard work, and hard work didn't translate into success either.
-It wasn't what you knew or how hard you worked.
-In fact, the people who were doing construction on Telegraph Avenue at that time, you know, coming in at seven o'clock in the morning and spending 12 hours working, they looked like they still were neither happy nor successful, so it was not, you know, and what I learned from [my job at the] Dalton [School], lots of it in fact, turns out to not necessarily be who you are but who you came in contact with."

-Romances and procuresses

-Girlfriends of Epstein include Eva Andersson-Dubin and Ghislaine Maxwell, daughter of British-Israeli publisher Robert Maxwell.

-Eva Anderson-Dubin (1980s)

-Epstein dated Andersson-Dubin for an 11-year period mostly in the 1980s and they remained friendly well after her marriage to Glenn Dubin.